When and Why Should I Hire a Sex Crime Attorney?

 Sex Offender Registration

-In addition to the possibility of serving a prison sentence, convicted sex offenders may also be required to register with their state’s sex offender registry.
+In addition to the possibility of serving a prison sentence, convicted sex offenders may have to register with their state’s sex offender registry.

 Depending on the state and nature of the sex offense, sex offenders may have to register for life.
 In other cases, registration may be required for several years.
 Inclusion on a sex offender registry can thus be a lifelong stigma, making it difficult to get a job, buy a home, or travel freely.